chung-leong/react-seq/README.md

 To see the concept described here in action, check out the [Transition example](./examples/transition/README.md).

-## Authentication
+## Handling authentication

 The ability to insert whole sequence of pages anywhere also makes it rather easy to handle authentication.
-If a particular section of our app is restricted to logged-in users, all we would have to do is place a line atop the code for that section:
+If a particular section of our app is restricted to logged-in users only, all we would have to do is place a line atop that section:

 ```js
   yield handleLogin(methods);